leapmotion/autowiring/README.md

 target then Autowiring will be installed on your system.
 As with the other platforms, CMake will be able to find autowiring when it's installed this way via the [find_package](http://www.cmake.org/cmake/help/v3.0/command/find_package.html) command.

+### Android

+Building on Android requires the use of a toolchain file.
+You will need to use an alternate prefix path if you are trying to cross-compile, the prefix path should contain your version of the Boost libraries built for Android.
+To configure, use the following invocation:

+    cmake . -DCMAKE_TOOLCHAIN_FILE=toolchain-arm.cmake -DCMAKE_PREFIX_PATH:PATH=/your/lib/path

 # Install

 Autowiring uses CPack, which knows how to use rpm/deb/wix/dragndrop, and will target the correct version depending on which system you're on.
 To build